hikmatyar/reloved/docs/api/README.md

 			"cursor": "start",
 			// State that can be used with the next request "state": "eyJhIjowLCJiIjowfQ==",
+			// If true, then all the posts in client cache should be removed "reset": true,
 			// Global state
 			"globals": "eyJhIjowLCJiIjowfQ==",
 			// Prefix for media resources.
 Possible redirect to a CDN on separate domain